geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 Validators should guarantee that startDate < transplantDate < firstHarvestDate < endHarvestDate < pullDate.

-All Plantings must have a startDate and a pullDate.
-Other dates are optional.
+All Plantings must have a startDate, a pullDate, and a bedID.
+These values are required so that the Planting can be displayed as a horizontal bar in the Garden details view.

 If a Gardener wants to indicate that seeds are available, they must provide the Variety for this Planting.